How to find and claim solar panel rebates

 As a general rule, solar panel rebates and subsidies paid directly to taxpayers for the purchase of a residential solar panel system are not considered taxable income, according to Section 136 of U.S. Code 26.

 However, that doesn’t mean solar rebates aren’t counted for tax purposes.
-You have to reduce the total cost you paid for the solar installation by the amount of the rebate when calculating the federal investment tax credit (ITC) and any state solar tax credits for which you qualify.
+You have to reduce the total cost you paid for the solar installation by the amount of the rebate when calculating the federal clean energy tax credit and any state solar tax credits for which you qualify.

 The IRS’s take on solar rebates differs from their stance on Solar Renewable Energy Credits (SRECs), according to an IRS letter which was submitted in response to a solar-owning taxpayer question in 2010.